Every time your AC comes on, the air leaving your vents stinks with a musty odor.

 Do you have leaky air ducts?
 Do you have a musty smell coming from your vents?
 Not sure what the problem is?
 No problem!
 Cool Today can sniff out what’s wrong and fix it in a jiffy.
 Contact us for service.

-Cool Today provides award-winning air conditioning service to Sarasota, Tampa Bay, Orlando and the surrounding areas.
-If you have any questions, talk to one of our experts for help.
+Cool Today provides award-winning air conditioning service to Sarasota, Tampa Bay, Orlando, Naples and the surrounding areas.
+View our full service area.